 - Charoset (Chunky applesauce with nuts and cinnamon, approximately 1 tablespoon per person)

 - Parsley (Just enough for everyone to have a sprig)

-- Grape Juice or Wine (Enough for each person to have 4 sips—you will also need 4 small cups or glasses per person)
+- Grape Juice or Wine (Enough juice/wine for each person to have 4 sips)

-- It is also traditional/symbolic to have a roasted lamb shank bone and a boiled egg on the table.
+- It is also traditional/symbolic of having a roasted lamb shank bone and a boiled egg on the table.
 If you have a lamb shank, no worries!
 You can use a chicken wing or something similar to represent the arm of God and Jesus’ sacrifice.

 Purchase a Seder plate…

 - HERE—For a hammered look metal plate with red enamel

 - HERE—For an Israeli-designed plate made of 100% melamine

 We hope that you will make plans to join us LIVE online as we celebrate the Feast of Passover together!